HyperL0gL0g/tractive/README.md

  My android application targets and solves that issue.
 By using this app the admin/teacher/examiners can monitor what exactly the employees/students/examinees are doing.
 If they try to exit/pause the app then the admin  :guardsman: will immediately get to see which user is offline :sleeping:  and which user  is online :raising_hand: and not only that , the admin will also be able to see their live location on a map !
 How cool is that ? :sunglasses:

+## Key Features:
+ - **Live Tracking**: Whenever the user pauses the app , opens another app, presses the home button , and in any other way moves away from the specified  page/activity , then the admin will be able to change in marker color in the map.
+Green marker-indicates the user is currently active :raising_hand:
+Red marker-indicates the user is away from the activity :zzz:

+- **Admin not Trackable** : The Admin's live status will not be reflected in the app , so that the admin can monitor the users correctly.

+- **Location status** -  The Admin will be able to see pin-point location of the user in the map , and thus will be sure of the users location.